ava/use-http/README.md

 </p>
 <br />
 <p>
 A note on the documentation below.
-Many of these examples could have performance improvements using `useMemo` and `useCallback`, but for the sake of the beginner/ease of reading, they are left out.
+Many of these examples could have performance improvements using <code>useMemo</code> and <code>useCallback</code>, but for the sake of the beginner/ease of reading, they are left out.
 </p>

 ### Examples